ae-group-mirror/ae_i18n/README.md

 ## installation

-Execute the following command for to use the ae.i18n module in your application.
-It will install ae.i18n into your python (virtual) environment:
+execute the following command to use the ae.i18n module in your application. it will install ae.i18n into your python (virtual) environment:

 ```shell script
 pip install ae-i18n
 ```

-If you instead want to contribute to this portion then first fork [the ae_i18n repository at GitLab](https://gitlab.com/ae-group/ae_i18n "ae.i18n code repository"), then pull it to your machine and finally execute the following command in the root folder of this repository (ae_i18n):
+if you instead want to contribute to this portion then first fork [the ae_i18n repository at GitLab](https://gitlab.com/ae-group/ae_i18n "ae.i18n code repository"), then pull it to your machine and finally execute the following command in the root folder of this repository (ae_i18n):